 There are many treatment options available and the correct management is unknown.
-It is thought that changing your activity, physiotherapy and topical anti-inflammatory creams are likely to provide the best relief of symptoms, particularly if the tennis elbow symptoms are relatively new.
+It is thought that changing your activity, physiotherapy and topical antiinflammatory creams are likely to provide the best relief of symptoms, particularly if the tennis elbow symptoms are relatively new.

-If symptoms fail to improve with these treatments then your GP may refer you to a specialist surgeon and an injection into the area may be considered.
+If symptoms fail to improve with these treatments then your GP may refer you to a specialist physiotherapist for assessment and management.

-If symptoms persist then your surgeon may suggest an operation.
+If symptoms persist then you may be referred to a surgeon for assessment and confirmation of the diagnosis.
 Most people would not be offered this unless they had significant tennis elbow symptoms for over 12 months.